howdyai/botkit-starter-web/readme.md

 # THIS IS EXPERIMENTAL SOFTWARE

 This is an experimental and in-development version of Botkit.
 Both this starter kit and the related functionality in Botkit are currently incomplete.

+However, it works!
+And we welcome your input.

 See [this Github Issue] to track progress on this project.